A Practical Guide for Tenant Fit-Out Projects and Asset Classification

-In commercial buildings, shopping centers, and office fit-out projects, the terms A Work, B Work, and C Work appear in almost every project.
+the terms A Work, B Work, and C Work appear in almost every project.

-- unexpected cost burdens,
+- Unexpected cost burdens

-- delays during design approval,
+- Delays during design approval

-- disagreements between landlord and tenant.
+- Disagreements between landlord and tenant

-This article explains, with practical clarity:
+This article explains, from a practical perspective:

 - The correct definitions of A / B / C Work